Sometimes traveling puts me in fine homes or comfortable hotels or hostels and I enjoy clean plates, glasses, and water.

 My Experience with the Stow

-While the Stash. gives me a drink-from-a-glass feeling, the Stow feels like drinking out of a water bottle in that you need to lift it and suck in the water.
-When I squeeze the bottle it’s much less of a suck.
+While the Stash gives me a drink-from-a-glass feeling, the Stow feels like drinking out of a water bottle in that you need to lift it and suck in the water.
+When I squeeze the bottle it’s easier to suck.

-What Can You Carry in a HydraPak bottle?
+What Can You Carry in a HydraPak flexible bottle?

 Here’s what you can use in it.